Frequently Asked questions

 Possession of a current Level 2 First Aid certificate is a mandatory requirement for acceptance on assignments greater than 6 weeks in duration.
 This is so that you can manage risks to your own health and others whilst on assignment.
 A card or certificate of attainment, dated within three years of the start date of assignment is to be submitted before an offer of an assignment can be confirmed.

-If you don’t have a current certificate, you will need to obtain one at your own expense.
+If you don’t have a current certificate, you will need to obtain one.
 Qualified paramedics, medical doctors, and nurses can request an exemption from this requirement.
 Please refer to the Volunteer Guidebook for more information.

 How long before I begin my assignment?